 IBM Dependency Based Build (DBB) provides the capabilities to build traditional z/OS applications such as COBOL and PL/I. The goal of DBB is to provide some automation capabilities based on a modern scripting language that can be used on z/OS.
 DBB is built as a stand-alone product that does not require a specific source code manager or pipeline automation tool.

-IBM Dependency Based Build is included in IBM Developer for z Systems Enterprise Edition.
+IBM Dependency Based Build is included in IBM Developer for z Systems Enterprise Edition and IBM z Open Development and is also available as a standalone product.

 The toolkit provides a set of Java APIs that can be used to define an intelligent build script.
 The toolkit contains a Groovy configured to use with the APIs to simplify the process of creating the intelligent build script.
 The APIs can be used with any other language, the samples provided will use Groovy.
 The APIs include capability such as: